zenlex/germinate/README.md

 ### Testing
 - All JS/TS stacks are currently built with bun which has a native test runner out of the box.
 Rust also has native test running support via `cargo test`.
-- The optional SPAs for the web stacks both leverage Vite/Vue's create flow where you can select additional front end testing options (Vitest + Playwright recommended)
+- The optional SPAs for the web stacks both leverage Vite/Vue's create flow where you can select additional front end testing options.

 ### Formatting
 - ESLint is installed for the TypeScript stacks and can be selected as the formatter in your IDE of choice.